EVM Trading

 - Solana Trading — Trading on Solana via Jupiter aggregation

-- Wallet Management — Set up your EVM custodial wallet on Base
+- Agent Wallet Management — Set up and review Hub agent wallets

 - MCP Integration — Access trading tools via the Model Context Protocol